jhumelsine/jhumelsine.github.io/_posts/2023-08-24-its-your-move.md

 I turned to the internet.
 I found a very useful page on Wikipedia: [Software Design Pattern](https://en.wikipedia.org/wiki/Software_design_pattern) as well as a few follow up sites.
 I was taking a Java course at a local community college as well, so this became a perfect opportunity to learn design patterns and Java together.

 Once more I felt as if the scales had fallen from my eyes.
 I had been programming in C++ poorly for years.
 I was following the rules of the programming language but without good Object-Oriented design.
 But now I knew some techniques of how to design in OO.
-My software improved appreciably from this knowledge – fewer mysteries, fewer errors and fewer late nights.
+My software improved appreciably from this knowledge – fewer mysteries, fewer errors, and fewer late nights.

 Learning design patterns during those months of unemployed was the best investment I made in my career outside of my college experience.